Financial professionals can teach clients how technology can help them stay mobile, healthy, and connected as they age

 Overview: How Tech Can Help Solve the Challenges of Aging (2:42)

-John Diehl, Sr. VP of Strategic Markets Hartford Funds, explains how you can inspire aging clients about the possibilities of using apps, sites.
+John Diehl, Sr. VP of Applied Insights, Hartford Funds, explains how you can inspire aging clients about the possibilities of using apps, sites and devices.

 5 Ways Tech Will Change Retirement

 This new economy of connections is what will enable us to live fuller lives as we age, and it touches five important aspects of our lives: